Broadband Speed Code of Practice

 Or find us at: www.talktalkbusiness.co.uk

-Contact details of a number of related organisations are given in section 13 of this code.
+Contact details for a number of related organisations are given in section 13 of this code.

 We are committed to delivering outstanding service, which includes our sales and marketing activities.
-This document sets out how we aim to achieve the highest standards possible.
+This section sets out how we aim to achieve these standards.
 It is essential that our customers understand, at the point of sale, the services offered and the contract they are entering into.

-TalkTalk Business adheres to all applicable Codes of Practice, including advertising and consumer protection regulations.
-This includes the Mailing Preference Service, the Telephone Preference Service, the Fax Preference Service and the E-Mail Preference Service.
+TalkTalk Business adheres to all applicable Codes of Practice, and legislation.
+This includes; the Mailing Preference Service, the Telephone Preference Service, the Fax Preference Service and the E-Mail Preference Service.
 Our advertising and promotions comply with the British Codes of Advertising and Sales Promotion.

 We always aim to ensure that our advertising and promotional literature is clear, unambiguous, accurate and fair and that it does not contain any false or misleading information about price, value or service.
 We do not denigrate other providers of telecoms services.